polygoncoin/Microservices/README.md

   ]
 };
 ```
-**Note:** For the PATCH method one can update a single field at a time.
+**Note**: For the PATCH method one can update a single field at a time.
 ```
 {"Payload":
   {"key1": "value1"}